-Libya eastern commander Haftar, U.N.-backed premier Serraj to meet in Paris on Tuesday: source
+Libya eastern commander Haftar, UN-backed premier Serraj to meet in Paris Tuesday - source

 The two held talks in Abu Dhabi in May, the first in more than a year and a half, about a U.N.-backed deal Libya's Western partners hope will end the factional fighting that has dominated Libya since the 2011 fall of Muammar Gaddafi.

 Haftar has so far rejected the authority of the U.N.-backed government as his forces gain ground in the east of the country supported by Egypt and United Arab Emirates.
 French President Emmanuel Macron wants France to play a larger role in bringing Libya's rival factions together.
+(Reporting by Patrick Markey; Editing by Toby Chopra)